steveropa/e4a-dotnetcore/README.md

 # Engineering for Agility - C# .NET Core

 Sample code for the "Engineering for Agility" workshop.
 It documents a test- and domain-driven (TDD & DDD) journey toward a microservice for a sample system we call "Bonfire Events," essentially a meetup.com clone.
 Stories for this exercise are [tracked in GitHub issues](https://github.com/dojokata/e4a-dotnetcore/issues).
+There is also a [Story & Journey map on Mural](https://app.mural.co/t/nerdnoir/m/nerdnoir/1597180807979/b1490de9eb475c89bb0ff90cb4ada874f1d48335) that gives some insight into the overall user experience.

 The codebase is built with .NET Core 3.1.401 and has been verified to run in a terminal/VIM, with Visual Studio Code (with C# plugin), Visual Studio for Mac 2019, and JetBrains Rider 2020.1.